Phongtlam/Car-Go/README.md

 # CarGo

-A carpool application used to connect users and enable then to create carpools by location and time
+A carpool application used to connect users and enable them to create carpools by location and time

 ![screenshot](./cargo.png)